Tuesday, June 18, 2013

 FALLS CITY -- A long-awaited multipurpose building was just completed at Camp Tapawingo, located west of Falls City, thanks to a sizable grant from the M.J.
 Murdock Charitable Trust.

-Now complete, the new facility will provide space for basketball and volleyball courts, a meeting room, a game room and office space for camp guests and staff.
+Now complete, the new facility will provide space for basketball and volleyball courts, a meeting room, a game room, office space and other facilities.

-The new facility will ease space constraints at the camp -- something that was long needed.
+The new building will ease space constraints at the camp -- something that was long needed.

 "We were using the chapel before and it wasn't big enough," said Dick Schmitke, the chairman of the camp's board of directors.
 "This is a building we've been planning for the last eight years.
 It's been a vision for a long time."